parse-community/parse-server-s3-adapter/README.md

 ## Deprecation Notice -- AWS Credentials
  *the ability to explicitly pass credentials to this adapter is deprecated and will be removed in a future release.*

 You may already be compatible with this change.
-If you have not explicitly set an `accessKey` and `secretKey` then the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are configuring your sdk.
-This will continue to work as is.
+If you have not explicitly set an `accessKey` and `secretKey` and you have configured the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, then you're all set and this will continue to work as is.

+If you explicitly configured the environment variables `S3_ACCESS_KEY` `S3_SECRET_KEY`

+*OR*

-If explicitly configured the `accessKey` and `secretKey` in your adapter configuration, then you'll need to...
+If you explicitly configured the `accessKey` and `secretKey` in your adapter configuration or your have set the , then you'll need to...

 For non AWS hosts: